serversideup/amplitudejs/docs/README.md

 advanced scripting.
 In HTML5, the audio tag allows users to add common audio formats to their web page.
 The problem is that the audio playback interface is controlled by the browser.
-Amplitude.js puts you in control of the design by simply applying a class or ID to page elements.
+Amplitude.js puts you in control of the design by simply applying a class and/or attributes to page elements.
 You can then style these elements through CSS and control your audio.
 Amplitude.js goes above and beyond by adding playlist capabilities (next, previous, shuffle), song meta data and visualizations.
 Amplitude.js is now mobile friendly as well.
 If it detects a request coming from a mobile device it will apply a touchstart event listener instead of a click to the appropriate elements.

+## Automated Tests
+AmplitudeJS ships with a full test suite written in Jest: [https://jestjs.io/](https://jestjs.io/) to ensure stable, production ready code.
+We tried to cover every scenario and even did some UI/UX tests.
+Like all of AmplitudeJS we welcome any critiques and contributes you may have for the tests.